 The current capacity stands at 81,044 which will remain unchanged once current redevelopment is completed.
 This work will see the Bernabéu transformed into an architectural icon with a retractable roof and moveable pitch.

-Real Madrid Museum and Stadium Tours
+Real Madrid Stadium Tours and Museum

-Opening Times: The stadium tour is available from Mondays to Saturdays from 10am to 7pm.
+Opening Times: The Real Madrid stadium tour is available from Mondays to Saturdays from 10am to 7pm.
 On Sundays and public holidays it opens from 10.30am to 6.30pm.
 On matchdays the Bernabéu Tour and museum visit is open until 5 hours before kick-off but with limited access.
 Visitors are strongly advised to plan stadium tours on non-matchdays if possible.

 Getting to the Bernabéu